 Authentication

-In a modern CIAM integration, industry-standard best practices and protocols should dictate the approach taken, and various mechanisms have been developed over the years that are proven to provide safety, security and flexibility.
+Industry-standard best practices and protocols should dictate the approach taken, and various mechanisms have been developed over the years that are proven to provide safety, security and flexibility when integrating a modern CIAM solution.

 Identity Provider

-One such mechanism should be the preferred use of an Identity Provider.
-An Identity Provider, commonly referred to as an IdP, is typically deployed as an application-independent (centralised) service and is responsible for verifying a customer’s identity when they attempt to access a service.
+The preferred mechanism of choice when it comes to Authentication should be the use of an Identity Provider.
+An Identity Provider, commonly referred to as an IdP, is typically deployed as an application-independent (centralised) service and is responsible for verifying a customer’s identity when they attempt to access a service; you can my companion article, B2C and B2B SaaS Authentication Architectures, to discover more about the value using your own IdP can provided.

-An IdP will leverage industry standards, such as OIDC and/or SAML, enabling the likes of SSO and determining whether the customer is who they claim to be.
-Various first-factor authentication methods will typically be supported to provide increased security while maintaining a seamless user experience, including:
+An IdP will leverage industry standards, such as OIDC (more below) and/or SAML, enabling the likes of SSO and determining whether the customer is who they claim to be.
+Various first-factor authentication methods will typically be supported to provide front-line security while maintaining a seamless user experience, including:

-- Password-based authentication: The most common method, where users input their username and password.
+- Password-based authentication: arguably, still the most common method, where users input their username and password.

-- Social login: allowing users to authenticate using social media accounts (e.g., Google, Facebook, or LinkedIn).
+- Social login: allowing users to authenticate using the so-called social accounts (e.g., Google, Facebook, or LinkedIn).

 - Federated login: authentication via a trusted relationship with an organisation’s own central Identity Provider (IdP).